Skip to content

 Surgery is the last resort when other treatments have failed.
 In severe cases of cervical stenosis, an operation might be necessary.
 The surgeon will perform a decompression surgery, which typically involves removing the bone or tissue that’s pressing on the spinal cord or nerves.
 Surgery is usually reserved for more severe cases when conservative treatments have failed.

 Cervical stenosis is a severe condition that can cause pain, tingling, and weakness in the neck and spine.
 Fortunately, various treatment options, such as physiotherapy, chiropractic care, medications, rest, and surgery, can help alleviate symptoms.
+Professionals can help you understand cervical stenosis and the best treatment for you.
 It’s essential to consult with your doctor to determine the best treatment for your condition.
 A combination of treatments may be necessary to manage cervical stenosis and improve your quality of life.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another Kitchener physiotherapist at CARESPACE.
 We are happy to listen and are here to help!